MKorablyov/LambdaZero/LambdaZero/datasets/brutal_dock/README.md

 ## Pretraining of the MPNN used as a reward model by LambdaZero

-As a sub task of LambdaZero is to _learn_ a reward function that bypass expensive Docking simulations or even more expensive Free Energy simulations as accurately and cheaply as possible.
+A sub task of LambdaZero is to _learn_ a reward function that bypass expensive Docking simulations or even more expensive Free Energy Perturbation simulations as accurately and cheaply as possible.
 Preparing such a model can be done separately as a supervised learning task.
-The goal is to pre-train a model that will be plugged in LambdaZero's RL algorithm.
+The goal is to train a model that will be plugged in LambdaZero's RL algorithm.

 ### Installation